ElDokmak/LLMs/README.md

 ## **Content**
 * What is Large Language Model?
 * Applications
-* Types of Language models
+* Types of Language Models

 ---
 ## What is Large Language Model?